sccn/labstreaminglayer/docs/info/viewers.rst

 Viewers
 ###########################

 Over the years,  several online and offline data viewers have been developed for LSL.
 The list below is by no means complete.
 If you have created a visualizer for LSL and wish to add it to the list below, please clone this repository, edit this file and submit a pull request.
-We would be happy to hear from you and advertise your efforts!
-Each of the following software tools is available either as open source software, or freeware.
+Or, if there is a viewer neglected in the list below, simply post an issue with a link.

 Online Viewers
 **********************